Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 We see that we could successfully read configuration from SQL Server!

-Notice that if we change a value in database, the new value is not available in our configuration provider, lets test it:
+The configuration works great but if we change a value in database, the new value is not available in our configuration provider, let's test it:

 ``` sql
 Update Settings Set Value = '0aaf9ffc-d637-4c40-8a1d-2ff7d73b3b6a' Where [Key] = 'EmailService:ApiKey'
 ```
+And check the configuration:

 ``` bash
 curl https://localhost:5001/api/email-service/key
 f08e37a7-af75-49a7-80c3-9ecd7df9ba74
 ```

-It does not work.
+As you see we still get the old value.
 Lets return back the value:

 ``` sql
 Update Settings Set Value = 'f08e37a7-af75-49a7-80c3-9ecd7df9ba74' Where [Key] = 'EmailService:ApiKey'
 ```

-The above code works and we can test it by creating an ASP.NET application.

-But what if a config change in the database?
-Shouldn't we refresh or options?
+And see how we can reload the configurations.

 ## Reload configuration

 As you know, IOptions<T> does not reload configurations.
-It just read once from `Data` and cache it for entire lifetime of your application.
-You can use IOptionsSnapshot<T> which read configuration from `Data` in each HTTP Request.
+It just read once from `Data` and caches it for the entire lifetime of your application.
+You can use `IOptionsSnapshot<T>` which read configuration from `Data` in each HTTP Request.
 Even if we use IOptionsSnapshot<T> we know that `Data` is loaded once.
 To reload `Data` we can use something called `IChangeToken`.
-Using `IChangeToken` we can **Watch** something is changed and in change event we can call a callback (here we want to reload our `Data` from database by just calling `Load` method again).
+Using `IChangeToken` we can **Watch** something is changed and in the change event of the `IChangeToken` we can call a callback (here we want to reload our `Data` from the database by just calling `Load` method again).

-So lets do the change.
-First change IOptions<EmailServiceOptions> to IOptionsSnapshot<EmailServiceOptions>:
+So let's use `IChangeToken` in our provider.
+But first change IOptions<EmailServiceOptions> to IOptionsSnapshot<EmailServiceOptions>:

 ``` csharp
 public HomeController(IOptionsSnapshot<EmailServiceOptions> options)